hakkimheng/spring_mini_project_01_group03/README.md

 # 📝 Mini Project 001

-A simple **Blog Management API** built with Spring Boot that supports authentication, user management, articles, comments, and categories.
+A simple **Article Management API** built with Spring Boot that supports authentication, user management, articles, comments, and categories.

 ------------------------------------------------------------------------